March 5, 2011

 With this package you get unlimited theme support and customization techniques with detailed theme tutorials.
 Brian Gardner is the designer behind this beauty and he’s got several other templates as well.
 If you are looking for a low-cost and high-quality premium WordPress theme then this is just for you.
 I personally have purchased one of his other themes (Revolution Sports) which is actually what this real estate blog uses.

 To have this sort of custom design done for your blog would easily cost several hundred dollars.
 On top of that, you’d have to pay a web developer to code this into a WordPress theme.
 Essencially you would pay close to $1,000 for this!
 The good news?
 This template costs only $59.95 or you can buy the entire set of his amazing premium WordPress themes for $199.95!
 You also get instant access to download it right after you pay.
 Credit card or PayPal are both accepted.

 I promise you won’t be disappointed with this theme.
-Keep in mind though after you purchase it, you’ll need to spend at least 1 hour getting everything configured.
+Keep in mind though after you purchase it, you’ll need to spend at least one hour getting everything configured.